Seattle Electrical Panel Replacement

 Federal Pacific Stab-Lok Replacement

-Federal Pacific panels are commonly flagged during inspections and insurance reviews.
+Federal Pacific panels are commonly flagged during inspections and insurance reviews because of breaker performance concerns.
 If one is present, replacement is often recommended for safety, insurability, and long-term reliability.

 Zinsco Panel Replacement

-Zinsco panels are another older panel type that can raise safety and insurance concerns.
+Zinsco panels can raise safety and insurance concerns because overheated bus connections, loose connections, or damaged breaker contact points may affect safe operation.
 If you have one, it is worth having the entire panel and service setup evaluated before planning upgrades.

 Fuse Box Replacement

 Older Seattle homes may still have fuse boxes or partial upgrades from previous decades.
-Replacing a fuse box with a modern breaker panel can make the system safer, more practical, and easier to insure or sell.
+By replacing a fuse box with a modern breaker panel, homeowners can make the system safer, more practical, and easier to insure or sell.

 Panel Replacement Before EV Charger Installation

 Some homes can add an EV charger with a dedicated circuit.
-Others need a panel replacement or service upgrade first.
+Other homes need a panel replacement or service upgrade first.
 We evaluate available capacity before recommending the right path.

 Panel Replacement for Remodels and Additions

-Kitchen remodels, laundry upgrades, additions, garage conversions, and new appliance circuits often require better panel capacity and cleaner circuit organization.
+For kitchen remodels, laundry upgrades, additions, garage conversions, and new appliance circuits, better panel capacity and cleaner circuit organization are often required.

 Seattle Electrical Panel Replacement Done Right

 Your electrical panel is the control center of your home’s electrical system.
-When it is outdated or overloaded, the rest of the house feels it.
-Breakers trip more often, new appliances push the limits of available capacity, and future projects become harder to plan around.
+When the panel gets outdated or overloaded, the rest of the house feels it.
+As a result, breakers may trip more often, new appliances can push the limits of available capacity, and future projects become harder to plan around.

 We replace electrical panels for Seattle homeowners who need: